Inevitably, our program will run, but it will not work as we intended. Some boolean we thought would be true

 In the context of bugs and errors, an example of a build time issue is something that prevents our software from compiling at all.
 You may already have seen some of those - perhaps a missing semicolon, or some other misuse of syntax.

 However, just because our code builds successfully, that doesn't mean it's correct.
-There may still be run time errors.
+There may still be run-time errors.
 Run time errors are situations where our software will crash, or not do what we expected whenever someone is running the program.

-statements throughout our code to see the state of variables through time.
-But there is a more efficient way: using a debugger.
+throughout our code to see the state of variables through time.

 #include <iostream>